General Joint PhD Program Information

 What is the minimum GRE and/or GPA?

 The Women’s Studies Program does not have a set minimum GRE or GPA.
-Average scores of those admitted vary by joint program, but typical average ranges are:
+All applications are reviewed, and all are reviewed holistically.

 When should I take the GRE?